One-person operation: Toronto subway

 Since its opening in 1985, the light-metro Line 3 Scarborough has operated with a single operator, while the heavy-rail Line 1 Yonge-University, Line 2 Bloor-Danforth and Line 4 Sheppard all originally operated with two-person crews of a train operator and guard (conductor).
 The guard is responsible for operating the doors, as well as observing the platform.

 On 9 October 2016, OPTO was implemented on the heavy-rail Line 4, which uses four-car sets of Bombardier Toronto Rockets.
 According to a 2016 presentation, OPTO is "one of the TTC's key modernization efforts" as a cost-saving measure.
 The Toronto Rocket trains were altered to include a train door monitor system uses cameras to display a clear view of train doors while maintaining unobstructed views of the track and signals.
 The cameras replace the role of the train guard who used to observe the platform for safety.
 However, this system was not adequate to keep passengers safe, as there has been a 50% increase of dangerous "red light violations", or train operators not stopping for stop signals, after OPTO implementation on the Sheppard subway, due in part to the sole train operator having to both monitor the cameras and simultaneously operate the vehicle.

 It was expected that Line 1 would have had OPTO implemented in 2019, and Line 2 would follow with OPTO in 2021.
-However, due to delays in implementing automatic train control (ATC), which allows trains to be run entirely by computers to remove the need for the guard, these dates were pushed back.
+However, delays in implementing automatic train control (ATC), which allows trains to be run entirely by computers to remove the need for the guard, has caused those dates to be pushed back.
 Line 1 was fully converted to OPTO in November 2022; however, a conversion of Line 2 to ATC and OPTO has been pushed out indefinitely.

 In 2020, a Mainstreet Research survey of Torontonians revealed that the public strongly opposed OPTO on Line 1 Yonge-University.
 More than 6-in-10 respondents disapproved of OPTO, and three-quarters disapproved of the TTC's decision not to inform the public of the plan to implement OPTO.
 In 2021, a Corbett Communications survey of Torontonians produced similar results: 7-in-10 respondents disapproved of OPTO, and 7-in-10 disapproved of the fact that the TTC decided to not offer public consultation on the issue.
 This survey also revealed that 6-in-10 Torontonians would feel unsafe riding in a train operated by just one staff member.

 Line 5 Eglinton and Line 6 Finch West, the TTC's future light rail lines under construction as of 2022, will use one-person operation.
 Line 5 will also use ATC in its tunneled section.